jonathanyeh0723/OpenVINO_People_Counter_App/WRITEUP.md

 My method(s) to compare model performance before and after conversion is to checking the memory size.
 It seems that they are almost the same so I bet this is not a proper approach.

-As for differences between Edge and Cloud computing, Edge Computing is chosen for operations with privacy and low latency concerns.
-On the other hand, Cloud Computing is more suitable for dealing with big data.
+As for differences between edge and cloud computing, edge computing is chosen for operations with privacy and low latency concerns.
+On the other hand, cloud computing is more suitable for dealing with big data.
+The choice will differ from different scenario.

 ## Assess Model Use Cases the given scenario.